Code wikis are documentation theater as a service

 What makes me furious with the heat of a thousand Suns is the fact that some devs could be lured into thinking that this sort of ersatz manuals can check the docs box at all.
 That some could find these self-inflicted wikis a valid replacement of human-made docs shows the same kind of ignorance (or cynicism) about technical writing that folks display when praising art made by AI.

 These wikis, on the other hand, are cargo cult documentation as a service.
 Their structure could be described as randomly assembling brutalist housing blocks from piles of bricks, their nav a barely plausible FrankenBar that always feels the same.
 Of course docs must have diagrams, they say, we’re not dummies.
-While it’s very positive that developers see the lack of docs as an issue, these wikis are not a solution.
+As I wrote in When docs become performance art, everybody loses:

 Augmentation means opening doors faster, not crashing through them